mdda/deep-learning-workshop/ideas.md

-### Interesting GoogleBrain AMA
+### Interesting GoogleBrain AMA questions
-Two questions:
+  Failures in DL:   (dexter89_kp)
-  1) Everyone talks about successes in the field of ML/AI/DL.
+    Everyone talks about successes in the field of ML/AI/DL.
     Could you talk about some of the failures, or pain points you have encountered in trying to solve problems (research or real-world) using DL.
     Bonus if they are in the large scale supervised learning space, where existing DL methods are expected to work.
-  2) What is the brain team's take on state of unsupervised methods today?
-Do you anticipate major conceptual strides in the next few years

     vincentvanhoucke : GoogleBrain
-  Fails:
       a few of us tried to train a neural caption generator on New Yorker cartoons in collaboration with Bob Mankoff, the cartoon editor of the New Yorker (who I just saw has a NIPS paper this year).
       It didn’t work well.
 It wasn’t even accidentally funny.
       We didn’t have much data by DL standards, though we could pre-train the visual representation on other types of cartoons.
       I still hope to win the contest one day, but it may have to be the old-fashioned way.

+    gcorrado : GoogleBrain
+      I’m always nervous about definitively claiming that DL “doesn’t work” for such-and-such.
+      For example, we tried pretty hard to make DL work for machine translation in 2012 and couldn’t get a good lift... fast forward four years and it’s a big win.
+      We try something one way, and if it doesn’t work we step back, take a breath, and maybe try again with another angle.

+      You’re right that shoehorning the problem into a large scale supervised learning problem is half the magic.
+      From there its data science, model architecture, and a touch of good luck.
+      But some problems can’t really ever be captured as supervised learning over an available data set -- in which case, DL probably isn’t the right hammer.

-  Unsupervised learning:
+  Unsupervised learning:    (dexter89_kp)
+    What is the brain team's take on state of unsupervised methods today?
+    Do you anticipate major conceptual strides in the next few years

+    vincentvanhoucke : GoogleBrain
       I think people are finally getting that autoencoding is a Bad Idea, and that the difference between unsupervised learning that works (e.g. language models) and unsupervised learning that doesn’t is generally about predicting the causal future (next word, next frame) instead of the present (autoencoding).

       I'm very happy to see how many people have started benchmarking their 'future prediction' work on the push dataset we open-sourced last year, that was quite unexpected.

       ??
 Could you elaborate?
 Bad idea in some specific context or just in general?

       In general.

       Take NLP for example: the most basic form of autoencoding in that space is linear bottleneck representations like LSA and LDA, and those are being completely displaced by Word2Vec and the like, which are still linear but which use context as the supervisory signal.

       In acoustic modeling, we spent a lot of time trying to weigh the benefits of autoencoding audio representations to model signals,
       and all of that is being destroyed by LSTMs, which, again, use causal prediction as the supervisory signal.

       Even Yann LeCun has amended his 'cherry vs cake' statement to no longer be about unsupervised learning, but about predictive learning.

       That's essentially the same message.
       Autoencoders bad.
       Future-self predictors good.

+    gcorrado : GoogleBrain
+      I don’t think we’ve really broken through on unsupervised learning.
+      There’s a huge amount of information and structure in the unconditioned data distribution, and it seems like there should be some way for a learning algorithm to benefit from that.

+      I’m betting some bright mind will crack it, but I’m not sure when.
+      Personally, I wonder if the right algorithmic approach might depend on the availability of one or two orders of magnitude more compute.
+      Time will tell.

+  Biggest hurdles (bmacswag)
+    What are the next biggest hurdles you think face the field?

+    vincentvanhoucke : GoogleBrain
+      Making deep networks amenable to (stable!) online updates from weakly supervised data is still a huge problem.
+      Solving it would enable true lifelong learning and open up many applications.

+      Another huge hurdle is that many of the most exciting developments in the field, like GANs or Deep RL, have yet to have their ‘batch normalization’ moment: the moment when suddenly everything ‘wants to train’ by default as opposed to having to fight the model one hyperparameter at a time.

+      They still lack the maturity that turns them from an interesting research direction into a technology that we can rely on; right now we can’t train these models predictably without a ton of precise tuning, and it makes it difficult to incorporate them into more elaborate systems.

+  NonStandard ideas (Dizastr)
+    Are there any non-standard (or not popular) approaches to A.I / Machine Learning that you are researching or believe are worth exploring further?

+    vincentvanhoucke : GoogleBrain
+      Feedback!
+It's insane to me that we've gotten this far with pure feedforward approaches.
+      Dynamical systems are very efficient, adaptive learning machines.

+      ??
+Do you have specific examples of what you mean?
+RNNs are pretty popular, as is reinforcement learning, but I get the impression you aren't talking about those?

+      RNNs are not 'loopy', they still propagate information only in one direction: if there is any feedback, it comes from outside the learner.
+      Contrast e.g. with Markov nets, where information is propagated in both directions within the model.

+  Google's deep pockets (EdwardRaff )
+    With companies like Google putting billions into AI/ML research, some of it comes out using resources that others have no hope of matching -- AlphaGo being one of the highest profile examples.
+    The paper noted nearly 300 GPUs being used to train the model.
+    Considering that the first model likely wasn't the one that worked, and parameter searches when it takes 300 GPUs to train a single model, we are talking about experiments with 1000s of GPUs for a single item of research.
+    ...

+    vincentvanhoucke : GoogleBrain
+      I published something a bit rant-y on the topic here :

+        I often hear researchers complaining how Google tends to publish a lot about large-scale, comparatively dumb approaches to solving problems.
+        Guilty as charged: think about ProdLM and 'stupid backoff', or the 'billion neuron' cat paper, AlphaGo, the more recent work on obscenely large mixture of experts or the large-scale learning-to-learn papers.

+        The charges levied against this line of work is that they're inefficiently using large amounts of resources, not being 'clever', and that nobody else can reproduce them as a result.
+        But that's exactly the point!!
+        The marginal benefit of us exploring the computational regimes that every other academic lab can do just as well is inherently limited.
+        Better explore the frontier that few others have the resources to explore: what happens when we go all out; try the simple stuff first,
+        and then if it looks promising we can work backwards and make it more efficient.

+        ProdLM gave us the focus on data for machine translation that made production-grade neural MT possible.
+        The 'cat paper' gave us DistBelief and eventually TensorFlow.
+        That's not waste, that's progress.

+      Many great developments started as crazy expensive research, and became within everyone’s reach once people knew what was possible and started optimizing them.
+      The first deep net to ever go into production at Google (for speech recognition) took months to train, and was 100x too slow to run.

+      Then we found tricks to speed it up, improved (and open-sourced) our deep learning infrastructure, and now everybody in the field uses them.
+SmartReply was crazy expensive, until it wasn’t.

+      The list goes on.

+      It’s important for us to explore the envelope of what’s possible, because the ultimate goal isn’t to win at benchmarks, it’s to make science progress.

+  Importance of Data (MithrandirGr)
+    Arguably, Deep Learning owes its success to the abundance of data and computing power most companies such as Google, Facebook, Twitter, etc. have access to.
+    Does this fact discourage the democratization of Deep Learning research?
+    And, if yes, would you consider bridging this gap in the future by investing more in the few-shot learning part of research?

+    gcorrado : GoogleBrain
+      More data rarely hurts, but it’s a game of diminishing returns.
+      Depending on the problem you are trying to solve (and how you’re solving it) there’s some critical volume of data to get to pretty good performance...
+      from there redoubling your data only asymptotically bumps prediction accuracy.

+      For example, in our paper on detecting diabetic retinopathy we published this curve which shows that for our technique, prediction accuracy maxed out at a data set that was 50k images -- big for sure, but not massive.

+      The take home should be that data alone isn’t an effective barrier to entry on most ML problems.
+      And the good news is that data efficiency and transfer learning are only moving these curves to the right -- fewer examples to get to the same quality.

+      New model architectures, new problem framings,
+      and new application ideas are where the real action is going to be, IMHO.